 FAQs:

-The 1923 Peace Dollar was minted to commemorate the end of World War I and the return to peace.
-Its design, featuring Liberty on the obverse and a bald eagle with an olive branch on the reverse, reflects the nation’s hope and resilience during the post-war era.
-The Peace Dollar series, which began in 1921, stands as a symbol of a pivotal moment in American history.
+The 1923 Peace Dollar was minted to commemorate the end of World War I and symbolize the nation’s desire for peace.
+Its design, featuring Lady Liberty on the obverse and a perched eagle on the reverse, reflects themes of hope and national renewal during the early 1920s.